GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
-With more than 5 team members, team management begins to dominate the work.
+Debugging is like being the detective in a crime movie where you are also the murderer.

-~ Daniel T. Barry
+~ Filipe Fortes
 <pre>

 </pre>